partrita/ab-expression-rescue/README.md

    - `top_k_rescue`: how many top-ranked positions Step 6 highlights as the mutations to introduce (default `3`)
    - `user_key_binding_residues` *(optional)*: positions you already know are binding-critical from experiments / prior knowledge; leave empty `[]` to rely solely on the pipeline's Δ-based detection
    - `user_key_binding_mode`: `"union"` (default — pipeline ∪ user) or `"user_only"` (trust only user input).
 Ignored when `user_key_binding_residues` is empty.
-4. **Run all cells.** When it finishes, scroll to Step 6: the **green "Final rescue mutations" box** is the final rescue mutations that our pipeline recommends.
+4. **Run all cells.** When it finishes, scroll to Step 6: the **green "Final rescue mutations" box** shows the substitutions the pipeline recommends.

 The notebook is self-contained: each step generates the inputs for the next, so re-running from the top is safe.